Mount Kinpu

-It has sacred Gojoiwa rock, a Shinto holy site, on it top and is one of the 100 Famous Japanese Mountains.
+It has the sacred Gojoiwa rock, a Shinto holy site, on its top and is one of the 100 Famous Japanese Mountains.
 At 2599 m tall, it is the second highest peak of the Okuchichibu Mountains.

 Access

 First take a bus bound for Masutomi Hot Spring (増富温泉).
 Second take a bus bound for Mizugakisansou (瑞牆山荘).
 Look for direct bus to the trailhead.
 It might be available depending on the season.